carpentries/instructor-training/_episodes/02-practice-learning.md

     move around directories and use individual programs, but they might not understand how they can fit these programs together to build scripts and automate large tasks.

-*   *Expert*: someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.
+*   *Expert*: someone who can easily handle situations that are out of the ordinary.

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.